stackrox/kube-linter/docs/using-kubelinter.md

 ## Using KubeLinter as part of your CI pipeline

-If you're using Github, there's the [KubeLinter Github Action](README.md##kubelinter-github-action) available.
+If you're using GitHub, there's the [KubeLinter GitHub Action](README.md##kubelinter-github-action) available.

 Alternatively, you can grab the latest binary release with the following commands
 ```bash